Kappowicz/Gym_tracker/README.md

 Maybe later I'll add it also to the Iphone as Apple allows downloading apps from unknown sources.

 ### TODO: (things to do before recognizing that the project is out of alpha)
+- Creating new exercises,
+- Option to add new exercises to existing workout
+- Timer which starts after doing a set
+- Make it prettier

+### DONE:
+- Creating new workouts from existing exercises
 - Doing workouts (setting exercises as done while doing workouts)
 - Calculating progress based on previously saved workouts,
-- Creating new exercises,
 - Loading workouts,
 - Saving done workout,
-- Loading Screen

-### DONE:
-- Creating new workouts from existing exercises

 ### KNOWN ISSUES:
 - You can click button which opens some contentpage several times, which opens several additional contentpages